bingomanatee/wonderlandlabs-monorepo/packages/forest2/README.caching.md

 ## OK BOOMER

 most state system doesn't last that long. however in the unlikely event that a tree gets too long we have a "Terminal system" to trim really old branches.
-Two properties in a tree's
+It limits the size of the branch tree and cauterizes older values.

-parameters:
+Two properties in a tree's parameters enable a limited branch length:

 * `maxBranches` -- the maximum number of branches to retain.
 Should be large (50 or 100) but not too large...
 * `trimTo` -- when trimming occurs keep this many branches.
 * `cloner` must be set in order to provide a baseline for a mutator. i.e., if the "last branch"is a mutator it needs one branch before it's value to be based on.

 trimTo must be at least 4 and up to 80% of it. otherwise trimming becomes too frequent.

 a useful example: maxBranches = 80, trimTo = 60. that is when the tree is 80 branches or more trim it to 60 branches.
 Meaning trimmig a large tree will occur on the 81st branch and every 20 branches after that.
+The greater the difference is between trimTt and maxBranches, the less often tree trimming will occur.

 ### Trimming and active events